Latest news, Wikipedia summary, and trend analysis.

 This topic is not currently in the ranking.

 United Airlines Flight 232 was a regularly scheduled United Airlines flight from Stapleton International Airport in Denver to O'Hare International Airport in Chicago, continuing to Philadelphia International Airport in Philadelphia, United States.
 On July 19, 1989, the DC-10 serving the flight crash-landed at Sioux Gateway Airport in Sioux City, Iowa, after suffering a catastrophic failure of its tail-mounted engine due to an unnoticed manufacturing defect in the engine's fan disk, which resulted in the loss of all flight controls.
 Of the 296 passengers and crew on board, 112 died during the accident, while 184 people survived.
 Thirteen passengers were uninjured.
-As of 2026 it is the deadliest aviation accident to have occurred in Iowa.

 Read more on Wikipedia →This topic has recently gained attention due to increased public interest.
 Search activity and Wikipedia pageviews suggest growing global engagement.